coldbox-modules/cbdebugger/readme.md

 ## Settings

 The debugger is highly configurable and we have tons of settings to assist you in your development adventures and also in your performance tuning adventures.
-Please note that the more collectors you active, the slower your application can become.
+Please note that the more collectors you activate, the **slower** your application can become.
 By default we have pre-selected defaults which add neglible performance to your applications.

 Open your `config/coldbox.cfc` configuration object and add into the `moduleSettings` the `cbDebugger` key with the following options: